 What happens if I violate the Wisconsin Age of Consent?

-If you engage in sexual activity with a minor who is under the Wisconsin Age of Consent of 18, you can be prosecuted under Wisconsin sexual abuse laws and charged with crimes ranging from sexual assault to first degree rape, regardless of whether or not the sexual acts were consensual.
+If you engage in sexual activity with a minor who is under the Wisconsin Age of Consent of 18, you can be prosecuted under Wisconsin sexual abuse laws and charged with crimes ranging from sexual assault or statutory rape to first degree rape, regardless of whether or not the sexual acts were consensual.
 Depending on the charges, conviction can carry penalties ranging from one to fifty years in prison and registration as a sex offender .